Austria's Fragmented E-Government: 5,627 Public Websites

 Federal Level: 13 Ministries, 224 Digital Touchpoints

-Since March 2025, the Stocker federal government has consisted of the Federal Chancellery and 13 federal ministries.
-Each unit operates a primary web presence – with one exception: The Ministry for Europe, Integration and Family is housed within the Federal Chancellery and uses its domain.
+Since March 2025, the Stocker federal government has comprised the Federal Chancellery and 13 federal ministries.
+Each operates a primary web presence, with one exception: the Ministry for Europe, Integration and Family sits within the Federal Chancellery and uses its domain.

 MinistryAcronymOfficial URL